MarcinBas/api_mt/index.md

 ![How to obtain an API key for Amazon Translate AWSpic2](./images/trados/trados_AWS/2021-10-11_21_26_40-2.png)

- - Next configure your account locally.
+ - Next, configure your account locally.
 Download and install the **[AWS CLI](https://aws.amazon.com/cli/)** (Command Line Interface).
 Additional information on how to accomplish this task may be found in the **[AWS Documentation](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-windows.html)**.

 ![How to obtain an API key for Amazon Translate AWSpic3](./images/trados/trados_AWS/2021-10-11_21_36_42-3.png)